When moving house with a cat: reduce pet stress during a move

 • Create a ‘safe space’ for your cat

-On moving day, help your cat feel reassured by keeping them in a secure, quiet room with their safe space items until it’s time to go.
-This will keep them content and settled while you handle moving boxes and furniture.
+Help your cat feel reassured by keeping them in a secure, quiet room with their safe space items until it's time to go.

-How to get your cat used to a new home
+Getting your cat used to a new home

-Cats can adjust to a new home, but it may take some time, depending on their personality and previous experiences.
-Some cats may need a bit longer to feel comfortable in their new environment and may initially hide or seem nervous.
-Here’s how to help your cat adapt to a new home:
+Once you’ve arrived at your new address, you'll need to help your cat adjust too.
+Depending on their personality and previous experiences, some cats may need a bit longer to feel comfortable in their new surroundings and may initially hide or seem nervous.
+Here's how to help your cat adapt after relocating:

 How long before a cat adjusts to a new home?